redhat-developer/service-binding-operator/CONTRIBUTING.md

 environment used, include screenshots, logs, and any other information that will be useful in reproducing the bug.

+These are few commonly used labels for issues:

+- kind/documentation: documentation issue
+- kind/enhancement: feature request
+- kind/bug: SBO’s behavior is not what was expected (or documented)
+- kind/question: how do I do $X with SBO?

 ### Suggesting Enhancements

 Enhancements and requests for new features are also tracked as [GitHub issues](https://github.com/redhat-developer/service-binding-operator/issues) or [Enhancement Proposals](docs/proposals/README.md)